yelyzaveta-kuzmina/blitzcards/README.md

-The app is in progress.
-But you can try demo [here](https://yelyzaveta-kuzmina.github.io/blitzcards/). :blush:
+Small app developed for those who learn new language and want to remember and train the new vocabulary.
+For demo [click here](https://yelyzaveta-kuzmina.github.io/blitzcards/). :blush: